AMReX-Combustion/PelePhysics/Docs/sphinx/CvodeInPP.rst

     +-------------------------------+-----------------+----------------+-------------+----------------+-----------------+

 The same series of tests are performed for a mixture of n-dodecane and air (see :ref:`sec:subsReactEvalCvode`), the configuration being otherwise the same as in the methane/air case.
-Results are sumarized in Table :numref:`tab:RunsReactEvalCvodeDOD`.
+Results are summarized in Table :numref:`tab:RunsReactEvalCvodeDOD`.
 The overall tendencies remain similar.
 Note that the non-preconditioned GMRES solver becomes very inefficient for this larger system.
 Here also, the direct sparse solve --which relies upon the KLU library, does not seem to provide additional time savings.
 The fill-in pattern is :math:`70 \%`.

 .. _tab:RunsReactEvalCvodeDOD: